artsycoder533/1st-Third/README.md

 - How to use React Router v6
 - How to use useReducer instead of useState
 - React Router has a HashRouter for urls that go beyond the base
+- How to display product rating stars with React Icons using Array.from

 ### Continued Development